 2020-Present Assistant Professor, Department of Physics, National Taiwan Normal University (NTNU)

 2020-present Visiting Scholar, Academia Sinica Institute of Astronomy & Astrophysics (ASIAA)

 2017-2020 Postdoc, Perimeter Institute for Theoretical Physics (PI)

 2013-2017 Postdoc, Academia Sinica Institute of Astronomy & Astrophysics (ASIAA)

 2013 Ph.D., Department of Physics, National Tsing-Hua University (NTHU)

 Welcome to my homepage!
 I am an astrophysicist from Taiwan.

 Fascinated by the beauty of spacetime and black holes, my current research focus on black hole astrophysics, including the accretion and jet formation around black holes, their observable emission features, and the black hole shadow image.

 Theoretical and mathematical tools for exploring these topics are theory of general relativity (GR), general relativistic magnetohydrodynamics (GRMHD), and general relativistic radiative transfer (GRRT).
 A brief introduction of my research area can be found on the Research page.
 My publications list is available via ADS, ORCID, or Google Scholar.

-I am a member of the Event Horizon Telescope (EHT) project, and one of the current coordinators of the EHT Theoretical Models and Simulation working group (2020-present: together with Prof. Jason Dexter and Dr. Yosuke Mizuno; 2017-2020: together with Prof. Charles Gammie and Dr. Yosuke Mizuno).
+I am a member of the Event Horizon Telescope (EHT) project, mainly working with EHT Theoretical Models and Simulation working group.
+I am also involved in the Greenland Telescope (GLT) project.
 Related works and some black hole shadow images can be found here.
-I am also involved in the Greenland Telescope (GLT) project.